top of page

 • Points are awarded to the horse and stay with the horse.
 If a horse is sold during the competition year, those points already earned remain with the horse.
 The horse may continue earning points for the new owner from the date when a transfer of ownership form was signed and if not already a member, the new owner has completed application for membership including the fee.

 • The Awards Year shall run from each December 1st through November 30th of the following year.
-Reports shall be postmarked by December 3rd and received by December 10th by the Awards coordinator of the competition year to be valid.
+Deadline for entries is on or before December 3rd of the competition year, to be in our hand by December 10th.

-• If a horse competes at more than one level in one discipline, they will be recorded only on the level where their points would place them the highest.
+• If a horse competes at more than one level in one Discipline, they will be recorded only in the level where their points would place them the highest.

-• Winners must submit a photograph and a short story (minimum 50 words) or complete a questionnaire before receiving their awards.
+• Championship winners must submit a photograph and a short story (minimum 50 words) or complete a questionnaire if available before receiving their awards.

 • The final determination of the point-tier to be used for any particular class will be made by the Awards Coordinator.
-In the event that the AC determines a lower tier should be used for any class, the party submitting shall be notified and given the opportunity to demonstrate that the class in question can be verified as defined in the points section above to be eligible for the higher point tier by the AC.
-Any dispute of the points awarded may be brought to the board as a Grievance.
+In the event that the Awards Coordinator determines a lower tier should be used for any class, the party submitting shall be notified and given the opportunity to demonstrate that the class in question can be verified as defined in the points section above to be eligible for the higher point tier.
+Any dispute of the points awarded may be brought to the board as a grievance.
 Should such a grievance result in a horse being awarded additional points and becoming eligible for either champion or reserve that horse will be declared a co-winner and an additional award shall be given.

-• Falsification of any information provided to determine eligibility for year-end awards will result in the horse being disqualified.
-Any awarded prize money and/or prizes must be returned to the IDHSNA and the horse will be removed from the list of winners.
+• Falsification of any information provided to determine eligibility for year- end awards will result in the horse being disqualified.
+Any awarded prize must be returned to the IDHSNA and the horse will be removed from the list of winners.

 ADDITIONAL IDHSNA YEAR-END AWARD PROGRAM INFORMATION